Minor Laceration Care

 Pets are naturally curious, making them prone to accidental nicks, scrapes, or small cuts.
 Running through fields, playing with other animals, or even brushing against sharp objects can result in a minor laceration.
 While not typically life-threatening, these wounds require professional cleaning and assessment to minimize infection risk.

 Full Quiver Integrative Veterinary Solutions, LLC is committed to delivering skilled minor laceration care using an integrative approach.
-Our veterinary team provides gentle, thorough treatment to ensure your pet remains comfortable, safe, and protected from preventable complications.
+Dr. Crews provides gentle, thorough treatment to ensure your pet remains comfortable, safe, and protected from preventable complications.
 Treating small wounds quickly reduces discomfort and supports rapid, healthy healing.

 What to Expect During Minor Laceration Treatment

-When you bring your pet to our veterinary clinic for minor laceration care, you can expect an efficient, thorough process focused on your pet’s wellbeing.
-Our experienced veterinary team ensures your companion receives gentle, effective treatment from start to finish.
+When you bring your pet to our veterinary clinic for minor laceration care, you can expect an efficient, thorough process focused on your pet's wellbeing.
+Dr. Crews ensures your companion receives gentle, effective treatment from start to finish.

 Assessment and Wound Evaluation